danielegasparri/span-gui/docs/manual.md

 You can choose multiple tasks (e.g., rebinning, dopcor, adding noise...) without limitations.
 The "Preview spec." button allows you to observe the effect of the task(s) performed.
 The spectrum displayed and used in the "Spectral analysis" frame will be the one resulting from the selected tasks.

 By default, the tasks are performed in series, following their order in the panel.
 No intermediate graphical information is available: if you activate three tasks, you will see the combined effect of all when you click the "Preview spec." button in the main panel.
-If you don't perform any task, don't worry: the original spectrum will be visible and ready to use for spectral analysis.
+If you don't perform any task, don't worry: the original spectrum will be visible and ready to be used for spectral analysis.
 You can change the order of the tasks performed.
-Activate the tasks you want to use, then click the button "Reorder tasks" and change their order as you wish, then confirm the selection.
+Activate the tasks you want to appply, then click the button "Reorder tasks" and change their order as you wish, then confirm the selection.

 The four math tasks in the "Spectra math" frame that involve all the spectra ("Average all," "Normalise and average all," "Sum all," "Norm. and sum all") act on all the original spectra loaded (and don't work if you have loaded just one spectrum), and remain insensitive to other tasks performed.
-By activating the "Use for spec. an." option, you force the program to utilise the result of these operations for the spectral analysis, disregarding any other task performed on individual spectra.
+By activating the "Use for spec. an." option, you force the program to use the result of these operations for the spectral analysis, disregarding any other task performed on individual spectra.
 Be cautious in managing this option.
 In any case, a message in the terminal window will appear, indicating that you are using the combined original spectra for spectral analysis.

 ### The bottom panel
 This panel is composed by two frames.
-The left one contains basic and more advanced spectral analysis tools.
-The "Spectral analysis frame" contains the following tasks: 1) Blackbody fitting, 2) Cross-correlation, 3) Velocity dispersion, 4) Line-strength analysis, 5) Line(s) fitting, 6) Stars and gas kinematics, 7) Stellar populations and SFH.
+The left one is the "Spectral analysis" frame, which contains the following tasks: 1) Blackbody fitting, 2) Cross-correlation, 3) Velocity dispersion, 4) Line-strength analysis, 5) Line(s) fitting, 6) Stars and gas kinematics, 7) Stellar populations and SFH.
 Each task is independent from the others and does not modify the spectra.

 The "Preview result" button will display the task(s) result on the selected spectrum in a graphic Matplotlib window and in the output frame on the right.
 If no task is selected, a warning message will pop-up when clicking the button.